hickory-dns/hickory-dns/README.md

 WARNING!!!
 Under active development!
 Do not attempt to use in any production systems.

-A note on sockets, this client is only using Rust stable, socket options are currently feature restricted.
-This means that the Client is very dangerous to use at the moment because it will wait forever for a response from the server.
+The client now supports timeouts (thanks mio!).
+Currently hardcoded to 5 seconds, I'll make this configurable if people ask for that, but this allows me to move on.

+The server code is complete, the daemon is currently in progress.
+Once this is done the plan is to start self-host trust-dns.org on the trust-dns software.

 # In progress:

-- Support original (minus unused) RFC 1035 specification.
+- Support original (minus unused) RFC 1035 specification. (mostly compelete)
-Client is complete, all requests should work

-Todo: Server...

 - EDNS http://tools.ietf.org/html/rfc2671
 - Support DNS Update RFC 2136.
 - DNSSEC Resource Records RFC 4034